-Exhibit 7: Financial Flexibility and Liquidity Quantitative Measures exibility and Liquidity Quantitative Measur Financial flexibility and liquidity Key Metrics Cash ratio (cash and cash equivalents/current liabilities) Quick assets ratio (cash and cash equivalents plus trade receivables/current liabilities) Current ratio (current assets/current liabilities) Working capital/total assets Unencumbered assets Undrawn banking lines as committed by banks and standby liquidity facilities Analytical Focus MARC evaluates the adequacy of working capital maintained by the company to mitigate revenue shortfalls and unanticipated cash outflows, as well as any working capital targets.
+Exhibit 7: Financial Flexibility and Liquidity Quantitative Measures Exhibit 7.
+Thanelar toxiolity and Equally Quannan to moasoros xibility and Liquidity Quantitative Measu Key Metrics Analytical Focus Financial flexibility and liquidity Cash ratio (cash and cash equivalents/current liabilities) Quick assets ratio (cash and cash equivalents plus trade receivables/current liabilities) Current ratio (current assets/current liabilities) Working capital/total assets Unencumbered assets Undrawn banking lines as committed by banks and standby liquidity facilities Analytical Focus MARC evaluates the adequacy of working capital maintained by the company to mitigate revenue shortfalls and unanticipated cash outflows, as well as any working capital targets.
 In making such assessment, MARC considers the strength of the company's accounts receivable collection practices, the nature of cash cycles experienced, if any, the presence of any customer concentration, the volatility/stability of income and expenses, and policies (or lack thereof) relating to holding cash for operational and capital needs.
 Receivables and inventory turnover ratios provide an indication of the level of funds tied up in these activities.
 MARC pays close attention to declining liquidity, indicated perhaps by more than one of the following: deteriorating inventory days and trade receivables days' ratios, increasing trade payables days, falling quick ratios and decreasing amounts of cash and liquid investments or a rapidly increasing overdraft.
 The company's working capital metrics are compared with peer group and/or industry averages.